GoogleChrome/web.dev/src/site/content/en/blog/sms-otp-form/index.md

 {% Aside %}
 More fine grained rules are:

-* The message begins with (optional) human-readable text that contains a four to ten character alphanumeric string with at least one number leaving the last line for the URL and the OTP.
+* The message begins with (optional) human-readable text that contains a four to ten character alphanumeric string with at least one number, leaving the last line for the URL and the OTP.
 * The domain part of the URL of the website that invoked the API must be preceded by `@`.
 * The URL must contain a pound sign ("`#`") followed by the OTP.

-Of course, make sure the number of characters doesn't exceed 140 in total.
+Make sure the number of characters doesn't exceed 140 in total.

-To learn more about Chrome specific rules, read [Format the SMS message section of Web OTP API article](/web-otp/#format).
+To learn more about Chrome specific rules, read [Format the SMS message section of Web OTP API post](/web-otp/#format).
 {% endAside %}

-The benefits of using this format:
+Using this format provides a couple of benefits:

 * The OTP will be bound to the domain.
-This means the OTP suggestion won't appear if the user is on domains other than the one specified in the SMS message.
+If the user is on domains other than the one specified in the SMS message, the OTP suggestion won't appear.
   This also mitigates the risk of phishing attacks and potential account hijacks.
-* You can programmatically tell the OTP to the browser without depending on mysterious browser heuristics.
+* You can programmatically provide the OTP to the browser, which is more reliable than browser heuristics for OTP extraction.

 When a website uses `autocomplete="one-time-code"`, Safari with iOS 14 or later will suggest the OTP following the above rules.

 {% Aside %}
-If the user is on a desktop with macOS Big Sur with the same iCloud account set up as on iOS, the OTP received on the iOS device is propagated and will be available on the desktop Safari as well.
+If the user is on a desktop with macOS Big Sur with the same iCloud account set up as on iOS, the OTP received on the iOS device will be available on the desktop Safari as well.

 To learn more about other benefits and nuances of the availability on Apple